 Experience campus life at UCLA this summer as an artist!

 The Art Summer Institute is designed for exceptionally talented and motivated high school students, grades 9-12.
-Each course offers three units of college credit and the opportunity to develop artwork for a stronger portfolio through undergraduate-level fine arts curriculum.
+Each concentration offers three units of college credit and the opportunity to develop artwork for a stronger portfolio through undergraduate-level fine arts curriculum.
 Students may commute to campus on weekdays for rigorous studio instruction or opt to stay in UCLA residential housing with meal plan and supervised evening and weekend activities.

-Session A: July 7-18
+SESSION A: JULY 7-18

 Color Darkroom Photography